G-S9N6DX06CF

 Most animals will take notice of these threatening displays and take the necessary evasion action.

-Males are more aggressive during their musth periods.
+Males are more aggressive during their must periods.

 Most charges are stopped before the target is reached.

-If an attack is followed through an elephant is can possibly killing a large rhino or even a hippo.
+If an elephant follows an attack, it can kill a large rhino or even a hippo.

-They also easily wreck a vehicle when you are on an African safari so please remember these warning signs.
+They also easily wreck a vehicle when you are on an African safari, so please remember theso, warning signs.

 The tail of an elephant is an important indicator to understanding elephant body language.
 The tail of a relaxed elephant swings from side to side.

-The tail of a restless elephant will be held still, often pointing downwards.
-The tail of an distressed or irritated elephant will be held out in a rigid way.
+The tail of a restless elephant will be held still, often pointing downward.
+The tail of a distressed or irritated elephant will be held out in a rigid way.

 An irate elephant will normally first mock charge.
-This usually first involves a lot of ear flapping, head shaking and loud trumpeting.
+This usually involves a lot of ear flapping, head shaking, and loud trumpeting.

-At top speed an elephant can travel at 25 miles/h (40 km/h).
+At top speed, an elephant can travel at 25 miles per hour (40 km per hour).

 Elephant facts indicate that they seem to have one of the best memories of all animals.

-The long lifespan of elephants do require that they have a good memory.
+The long lifespan of elephants does require that they have a good memory.

 There is proof that elephants have recognized urine samples from group members they had been separated from for a few decades.

-This good memory is very beneficial for survival when knowledge about where to find food, water and security is very useful during extreme climatic cycles.
+This good memory is beneficial for survival when knowledge about where to find food, water and security is especially useful during extreme climatic cycles.

-From the footprint of an elephant it is possible determine the height of an elephant.
+From the footprint of an elephant, it is possible to determine its height.

 The footprint can also indicate the age of an elephant.

-Younger elephants leave a more defined footprint than older elephants that might have smoother ridges and well-worn heels.
+Younger elephants leave a more defined footprint than older elephants, which might have smoother ridges and well-worn heels.

-All mammals can be divided into different groups based on their foot posture while standing.
+All mammals can be divided into diverse groups based on their foot posture while standing.

 Elephants fall into a group called near-ungulates, which refers to the fact that they have toenails rather than hooves.

-An elephants foot is designed in such a way that elephants actually walk on the tips of their toes.
+An elephant's foot is designed in such a way that elephants walk on the tips of their toes.

 African elephants have 4 nails on their front feet and 3 nails on their back feet.